 Does Panthera Global use web3 technologies in its games?

-Currently, Panthera Global’s focus remains on mid-core RPGs and long-term player engagement rather than integrating web3 elements.
+No. Panthera's current focus is mid-core RPGs and long-term player engagement without web3 integration.